red031000/ktane-DynamicMissionGenerator/README.md

 To start a mission, enter a mission string into the text box, then press Enter or click the Run button.
 A mission string consists of a combination of the following tokens, separated by spaces.

 * `[number]*[module ID]` – adds the specified number of the specified type of module.
 For compatibility, `;` may be used in place of `*`.
-The number may be omitted to add a single module.
+The number and `*` may be omitted to add a single module.
 If the module ID contains spaces, enclose it in quotation marks.
 If you specify multiple module IDs separated with `,` or `+`, modules will be selected at random from those types.
 The following special tokens may be used in place of a module ID list:
   * `ALL_SOLVABLE` – any regular module
   * `ALL_NEEDY` – any needy module
   * `ALL_VANILLA` – any vanilla regular module